Dripsey: Sport

-Dripsey formed its own GAA club in 2004. before this people who would wish to play GAA in Dripsey would play with Inniscarra.
+Dripsey formed its own GAA club in 2004.
+Before this people who would wish to play GAA in Dripsey would play with Inniscarra.
 This club, Dripsey GAA, won the County Junior B Championship in 2005.

 In 2009, Dripsey won the Junior B County final after beating Diarmuid O Mathunas in the final.
 Also in 2009, the club won the Junior All-Ireland final after beating Tullogher Rosbercon (of Kilkenny) in the final.

 Dripsey also has a soccer club, originally formed as Dripsey Celtic AFC, which plays in the Cork Business League.

 World Record

-The village of Dripsey is recorded in the Guinness Book of World Records at having the shortest St. Patricks Day Parade in the World - measuring just 23.4 metres.
+The village of Dripsey is recorded in the Guinness Book of World Records at having the shortest St. Patrick's Day Parade in the World - measuring just 23.4 metres.
 This "shortest" St. Patrick's Day parade, went from one door to the next of the village's two pubs, The Weigh Inn and The Lee Valley.
 It continued for nine years (1999-2007) until the closure of The Lee Valley Inn.